mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 ### Navigation Structure

 Users of Mathesar will be able to connect multiple databases containing multiple schemas and navigate between them.
 This prototype assumes there's a single schema and database.
 For that reason, the interface presented is limited in functionality.

+### Regular vs. Materialized Views

+No differentiation has been introduced for materialized views, as it was concluded that the functionality will be similar.
+A different icon was proposed which can be added as part of the UI improvements design work.